Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 #### Configure NCN Images to Use Local Timezone

 Adjust the node images so that they also boot in the local timezone.
-This is accomplished by `chroot`ing into the unsquashed images, making some modifications, re-squashing them, and moving the new images into place.
+This is accomplished by a `chroot` into the unsquashed images, making some modifications, re-squashing them, and moving the new images into place.
 This is included as an optional image modification step in the two procedures below.